 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Who needs meat to make a flavorful rice dish?
-Yes, you can even make an all-vegan "dirty rice" dish without meat!
-As long as you've got celery, peppers, and onions, you've got plenty of flavor!
+Yes, you can even make an all-vegan "dirty rice" dish without meat.
+As long as you've got celery, peppers, and onions, you've got plenty of flavor.
 This recipe for vegetarian and vegan dirty rice and beans is made with brown rice instead of regular white rice, kidney beans, celery, garlic, green peppers, Cajun seasoning, and thyme.
-Try it for a healthy and budget-friendly brown rice and red beans recipe–perfect for vegetarians and vegans on a budget or for anyone just looking for a simple, nourishing and filling meat-free meal to feed the family quick.
+Try it for a budget-friendly brown rice and red beans recipe–perfect for vegetarians and vegans on a budget or for anyone just looking for a simple, nourishing, and filling meat-free meal to feed the family quickly.

 In a large skillet over medium heat, heat the olive oil and then add the onion, green bell pepper, celery, garlic, Cajun seasoning, and thyme.
-Allow to heat, stirring for about four to five minutes.
+Allow to heat, stirring for about 4 to 5 minutes.

 Stir in the red kidney beans and the vegetable broth, combining well, then stir in the cooked or leftover brown rice.